-Buffet favors passive investing and has long publicly encouraged his heirs to invest the lion’s share of their inheritance in low-fee, highly diversified stock funds when he dies.Fancy a diversified, low-cost portfolio of passive investments?
-Join Wealthsimple and you'll benefit from state-of-the-art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
+Buffet favours passive investing and has long publicly encouraged his heirs to invest the lion’s share of their inheritance in low-fee, highly diversified stock funds when he dies.Fancy a diversified, low-cost portfolio of passive investments?
+Join Wealthsimple and you'll benefit from state-of-the-art technology, low fees and the kind of customised, friendly service you might have not thought imaginable from an automated investing service.

 Pros and cons of active and passive investing

 There's probably nothing that achieves diversification more than investing your money with a robo-advisor.
-They generally invest your money in multiple ETFs and mutual funds that allow you to invest in a combination of stocks, bonds, and real estate — to spread your money across multiple industries and markets.
+They generally invest your money in multiple ETFs and investment funds that allow you to invest in a combination of stocks and bonds — to spread your money across multiple industries and markets.
 Many robo-advisors will also rebalance your portfolio so that you never need to worry about having too much money in any one investment.

 The advantage of active investing is that sometimes, you might do really, really well.
 Had you owned the small cap Perkins Discovery Fund (PDFDX) in 2017, you would have enjoyed a 39.51% percent return on your investment.
 If you’d been invested passively in Vanguard’s 500 Index Fund (VFINX) during the same period, you’d only have experienced returns of 18.5%, less than half of the actively traded fund.
 But this creates a somewhat deceptive picture.
 Over a 10-year period from November 2008 to November 2018, the index fund actually outperformed the actively managed fund by more than 6%.
 This reflects a truism that passive investment devotees never tire of pointing out.
 While many active funds outperform passive funds in the short term, they will fail to outperform them in the long term.
 Studies have shown over and over again that the over 80% of actively managed funds by and large fail to outperform passive investments over the long term.